Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 ### Example of Grid Observations
 A Grid Observation is best described using an example and a side by side comparison with the Raycasts and the Camera.

 Let's imagine a scenario where an agent is faced with 2 enemies and there are 2 "equipable" weapons somewhat behind the agent.
-Some important properties of the enemies and weapons would be useful for the agent to know.
+It would be helpful for the agent to know the location and properties of both the enemies as well as the equippable items.
 For simplicity, let's assume enemies represent their health as a percentage (0-100%).
 Also assume that enemies and weapons are the only two kinds of objects that the agent would see in the entire game.

 <img src="images/gridsensor-example.png" align="middle" width="3000"/>